-Some education around the topic in the form of a presentation by someone with lived experience, especially in large companies, would prove helpful since it’s likely someone in a large company will lose a child to some cause of death.
+Some education around the topic of grief in the form of a presentation by someone with lived experience, especially in large companies, would prove helpful since it’s likely someone in a large company will lose someone to a cause of death.
 It offers employees the chance to ask questions in a non-threatening environment with someone who is prepared to answer them without being offended prior to or separate from a bereavement event.

 The only question they did not want anyone to ask was, “How did she take her life?”
 So when they came back to work (they worked at the same company), co-workers had been updated via the co-worker friend.
 And with permission from the bereaved parents, these wishes were communicated through the intranet.

-Stating those protocols ahead of time prepares individuals on what to expect.
-Having an ambassador employee who is years past having experienced the loss of a child represent the company in these cases is helpful.
+Stating those protocols ahead of time prepares individuals for what to expect.
+Having an ambassador employee who is years past having experienced the loss of a child represents the company in these cases is helpful.
 Connection with another who has experienced such a loss was a crucial part of my healing process.